danielousa/Portfolio_Power_Platform/README.md

 # Second Part
 After a great success with the app the company asked the team to create a website that contained a chatbot!
-Also the company needed help to choose a new location, product to sell and what new sport to add.

 # Project Requirements
 To address the challenges faced by the gym, we have implemented the following solutions: